Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one-bedroom cottage feel large.

 Finally, the living room is ready for an update.

 After opening the space between the living room and kitchen, it was time to add the bar.

-In order to take advantage of the new eating area in the living room, the furniture needed to be flipped.
+The furniture needed to be flipped to take advantage of the new eating area in the living room.

 The IKEA club chairs and thrifted console table create a cozy TV viewing area next to the open bar.

 Instead of making the space feel smaller, the darker accent wall adds dimension to the tiny room.
-The shaker peg rail and the storage bench add much needed storage and display area.
+Therefore, it’s a perfect solution for a tiny house idea.

 To give your existing furniture a new feel, add a fresh coat of paint and move them to a new area of the home.